Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 How can customer experience make a difference for a brand?

-A memorable customer experience has the potential to significantly enhance a brand's reputation, making it a key factor in today's competitive market.
-A memorable customer experience needs to do the following:
+A memorable customer experience can significantly enhance a brand's reputation.
+A customer experience needs to do the following:

 • Surprise and delight consumers (mentioned above).